Pierre Berton: Editor in Toronto

 Berton moved to Toronto in 1947.
 At the age of 31 he was named managing editor of Maclean's.
 In the 1950s, he published a series of articles in Maclean's that was later turned into his 1956 book The Mysterious North, which recounted his experiences in the far north of Canada in a highly romanticized way.
-The book had only modest sales, but it led to Berton being perceived within the Canadian media as an expert on the far north, causing him to appear on television as the resident northern expert.
-In 1957, he became a key member of the CBC's public affairs flagship program, Close-Up, and a permanent panelist on the popular television show Front Page Challenge.
+The book had only modest sales, but it led to Berton being perceived within the Canadian media as an expert on the far north, causing him to appear on television in that capacity.
+In 1957, he became a key member of the CBC's public affairs flagship program, Close-Up along with Charles Templeton, who became a longtime friend and broadcasting partner.
+Berton became a permanent panelist on the popular television show Front Page Challenge.
 That same year, he also narrated the Academy Award-nominated National Film Board of Canada documentary City of Gold, exploring life in his hometown of Dawson City during the Klondike Gold Rush.
 He then released an album in conjunction with Folkways Records, entitled The Story of the Klondike: Stampede for Gold – The Golden Trail.

 In 1958, he published his best-selling book Klondike The Last Great Gold Rush, a social history about the Klondike gold rush.
 Berton traced the appalling hardships faced by the thousands of people who came from around the world to seek their fortunes in the Klondike, the vast majority of whom failed to achieve their dreams of riches.
 Berton also covered the rise and fall of Dawson City, a boomtown that was full of bars, brothels and gambling halls that catered to the gold prospectors, giving it a disreputable reputation both at the time and since.
 The book's hero was the tough and stern Colonel Sam Steele, the Yukon commissioner of the North-West Mounted Police, a policeman with an almost legendary reputation who upheld law and order during the gold rush.
 Berton's background as someone who grew up in the Yukon added to the book's appeal as many reviewers praised Klondike The Last Great Gold Rush for its sense of "authenticity".